 Kamakura has two main sightseeing areas, to the west and one to the east of the Yokosuka Line railway that runs through the town.

-Kotoku-in Temple and the Kamakura Daibutsu (Great Buddha): Kamakura is famous as home of the "Daibutsu" or "Great Buddha", an 11.4 meter (37 ft), 121 ton bronze statue of the Buddha, constructed in 1252 at the height of Hojo power.
-While not as big as the Buddha in Todaiji Temple, Nara, that inspired it, it is considered better in terms of artistry.
+Kotoku-in Temple and the Kamakura Daibutsu (Great Buddha): Kamakura is famous as the home of the "Daibutsu" or "Great Buddha", an 11.4 meter (37 ft), 121 ton bronze statue of the Buddha, constructed in 1252 at the height of Hojo power.
+While not as big as the Buddha in Todaiji Temple, Nara, that inspired it, it is considered superior in terms of artistry.